ricoandreaslepp/CTF/index.md

 So we start off with the website we're given and on it, it says that our user agent isn't valid.

-After inspecting the page that we land on we find a HTML comment '<!-- Sup3rS3cr3tAg3nt --!>'.
+After inspecting the page that we land on we find a HTML comment <code><!-- Sup3rS3cr3tAg3nt --!></code>

 Then modifying our request with BurpSuite we can change our User-Agent to the given one.